Home

 Tube Amp Biasing, and how not to get killed doing it.

-The Fender Blues Deluxe only has one bias adjustment pot.
-This is almost an oxymoron, because the very act of biasing, is predicated on the notion that the two tubes(or however many are in your particular amp) will draw different currents due to imperfections in manufacturing.
-Therefore requiring two adjustment pots to compensate for the differences in the tubes, while simultaneously providing the correct amount of current.
+The Fender Blues Deluxe only has one bias adjustment pot because it is cathode biased.
+This is a self biasing amp that has a circuit which brings the tubes into parity.
+The adjustment pot varies current/voltage to both tubes.
+Biasing is important because power tubes may draw different currents due to imperfections in manufacturing.
+Amps with two adjustment pots to compensate for the differences in the tubes are usually not cathode biased, but can be.
 If you look at the blurry picture(sorry)of a circuit board below, notice the two, blue adjustment pots, between the white resistors, and in back of the orange capacitors.
-These are the adjustments on my line 6, and are typical of what you'll find on a tube amp.
+These are the adjustments on my line 6, and are typical of what you'll find on a tube amp with separate adjustments.

 I currently own two guitar tube amps, and tube amp biasing, or checking bias, is just part of owning a tube amp.
 Before I get into the biasing stuff I'd like to point out one important thing, YOU CAN DIE DOING THIS.
 I'm not one for the dramatic, but messing around with DC voltages in the 400V range is potentially deadly.
 Do yourself a favor, and follow the one hand rule, only one hand in the amp at one time.